pzxie/wohoox/README.md

 ### Multi Store

-> If you want to use multi store by module, you can look here.
+> If you want to use multi store by module, look here.

 #### Create multi store